 Windows Guides

 Windows can be thought of an interface or holder that allow you to work with an application.
 When you open an application Mac OSX will display a window for that application.
-Depending on the application a different window will appear with a particular look and feel for that application.
+Depending on the application a different window will appear with a particular look and feel fspecific to that application.
 Note that the Finder is the default Mac OS X application.

 It is easy to use application windows in Mac OS X. In fact, most application windows have behaviors that control their size, viewable area, position on the screen, and if they are minimized or maximized.
 We recommend that you read the Window Structure guide prior to reading this guide.